Where are they now? Man City’s final XI before Sheikh Mansour takeover

-Opened the scoring at the Stadium of Light and developed a strangely brilliant understanding with Robinho, who was signed 24 hours later, ending the season as the club’s Player of the Year.
+Ireland opened the scoring at the Stadium of Light and developed a strangely brilliant understanding with Robinho, who was signed 24 hours later, ending the season as the club’s Player of the Year.

-Signed after less than a day at Bolton, Hamann was typically popular in his three years at City before coaching roles at MK Dons and Leicester, plus a short-lived spell as manager of Stockport.
+Signed after less than a day at Bolton, Hamann was popular in his three years at City before taking coaching roles at MK Dons and Leicester, plus a short-lived spell as manager of Stockport.